Microscopic mechanism for resonant light-enhanced pair correlations in K$_3$C$_{60}$: Results

-Crucially, the single-orbital model does not contain the inverted Hund’s coupling that is responsible for equilibrium superconducting pairing in K$_3$C$_{60}$.
-We therefore use it here mainly to isolate the kinetic-energy-driven renormalization of the excited state.
-The close agreement of the finite-size scaling in the one- and three-orbital models shows that the downward shift of the resonance is largely controlled by doublon delocalization rather than by the detailed local pairing mechanism.
-At the same time, the eventual nonequilibrium phases realized in the two models need not be the same.

-Leveraging the single-orbital model, we can access a 3D 14-site cluster corresponding to the full fcc unit-cell.
-In this geometry we find a pronounced resonant peak near 30~THz, demonstrating that the downward renormalization continues as both dimensionality and coordination number increase.
-This value remains above the experimental 10~THz scale, but Fig.~\ref{fig:cluster_comparison} shows that even a 14-site 3D cluster is still far from the thermodynamic bulk limit.
+The reduced numerical complexity of the one-orbital model then allows us to go beyond the largest system size achievable for the three-orbital model and access a 3D 14-site cluster, which corresponds to the full fcc crystallographic unit cell.
+In this geometry, we find a pronounced resonant peak near \SI{30}{\tera\hertz}, demonstrating that the downward renormalization continues as both dimensionality and coordination number increase.
+This value remains above the experimental \SI{10}{\tera\hertz} scale, but Fig.~\ref{fig:cluster_comparison} shows that even a 14-site 3D cluster is still far from the thermodynamic bulk limit.
 In particular, it cannot capture the full kinetic-energy gain available to a fully delocalized doublon in a macroscopic crystal.
 The data therefore support a consistent physical picture: light-enhanced pairing arises from symmetry-constrained optical access to a highly paired excited state whose energy is lowered by delocalization.

+We now turn to a more detailed understanding of why the one-orbital model is able to capture the relevant physics of the HE state.
+To this end, we show in Fig.~\ref{fig:tomography} the state tomography of the HE state responsible for the light-induced pair-correlation resonance for both the three- and one-orbital 5-site clusters.
+The relevant three-orbital HE state is dominated by a frozen doublon-holon background together with one additional doublon-holon pair that remains delocalized across the cluster.
+This extra-pair structure closely matches the corresponding one-orbital HE state.
+This similarity explains why the two models exhibit a nearly identical finite-size scaling of the resonance: in both cases, the relevant excitation is governed by the kinetic-energy gain associated with the delocalization of the additional doublon-holon pair.